 Similarly, the body of a hot MZ Wallace bag is a floral-printed cotton, unsweetened by heavy brown saddle-leather trim and straps and a bone-horn toggle closure.

-“Hats are fashion for young women because they never wore hats, and sun protection for the 40-plus crowd,” said Dana Melton, president of Lori Veith sales.
+"Hats are fashion for young women because they never wore hats, and sun protection for the 40-plus crowd," said Lori Veith’s Melton.

 "We’re going to put our fabric on anything we can," said Schoenborn.